Event budgeting. Expenses. Ugh, math.

 New on-demand hiring services like Qwick allow you to hire all your event staff quickly from an app with the touch of a button.
-All you have to do is create your listings, and then pre-vetted, qualified Qwick Professionals will sign up for your job.
+All you have to do is create your listings, and then pre-vetted, qualified Qwick freelancers will sign up for your job.

 Saving money on staffing can go a long way to making your event a success.